Somebody asked me a simple question:

 It is a results question.

-For actual work, I can do nearly everything with:
+For actual work, I can cover nearly everything with four guitars:

 There is nothing wrong with collecting guitars.